 Over 90 percent of U.S. organizations say they are tying salary increases and annual bonuses to performance measures, up from 78 percent in 2009, according to a 2011 study by the Institute for Corporate Productivity (i4cp), a research and advisory organization.
 Despite these high numbers, the study shows that many companies aren’t executing their pay-for-performance strategy successfully.

-The study report, Tying Pay to Performance (available online only to i4cp members), revealed that more than three-quarters of high-performance organizations tie pay to performance to at least a moderate extent, while less than two-thirds of lower-performers do the same.
+Tying Pay to Performance (available online only to i4cp members), revealed that more than three-quarters of high-performance organizations tie pay to performance to at least a moderate extent, while less than two-thirds of lower-performers do the same.